h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 To generate a prediction, click the *Score on dataset* link at the top of the RFView page or go to the drop-down **Score** menu and select *Predict*.

 The predict function requires a .hex key associated with a model.
+If you click the *Score on dataset* link, the model key is entered automatically.
+If you select **Score**>*Predict*, the model .hex key must be entered manually.
 To find the .hex key, go to the drop-down **Admin** menu and select *Jobs*.

 |